roolo/Jirable-name.workflow/README.md

-# Jirable name service
+# Jirable name Quick Action

-*OSX Service that renames files so they are linkable in JIRA and other tools*
+*macOS Quick Action that renames files so they are linkable in JIRA and other tools*

 ## Installation